artsandmetaphysics/goodlifeodyssey/_published/the-historians-craft-bloch.md

 ---
 Created On: '2022-08-01T03:03:00+00:00'
 Description: "A summary and analysis of Marc Bloch's \u201CThe Historian's Craft,\u201D\
-  \ a justification of history's use through methodological example.
-My takeaways\
+  \ a\njustification of history's use through methodological example.
+My\ntakeaways\
-  \ include a better way to read the news, the need to experience the present to understand\
+  \ include a better way to read the news, the need to experience\nthe present to\
-  \ the past, the limits of causality as an abstraction, and the use of history to\
+  \ understand the past, the limits of causality as an\nabstraction, and the use of\
-  \ diversify your views."
+  \ history to diversify your views."
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: null
 Slug: the-historians-craft-bloch